-The red variety comes from France, Synonyms are Bordelais Noir, Bouchalès, Bourdalès, Grand Vesparo and Périgord.
-Despite seemingly indicative synonyms or morphological She may not share similarities with the varieties bouchalès.
-Cot (Synonym Grosse Mérille) or MILGRANET (Synonymous Petit Mérille) are confused.
-According to done in 2009 DNA analysis exists one Parent-offspring relationship to the variety Prunelard, The variety was first mentioned in 1783 and was formerly in Southwest France widespread.
-The medium-maturing high-yielding vine produces light-colored, simple red wines, which are mainly used as a blending partner.
-She is in the wines of Fronton and Cotes du Tarn or.
+The red grape variety comes from France, Synonyms are Bordelais Noir, Bouchalès, Bourdalès, Grand Vesparo and Périgord.
+Despite apparently indicative synonyms or morphological It must not be similar to the varieties bouchalès.
+Cot (Synonym Grosse Mérille) or MILGRANET (Synonym Petit Mérille) can be confused.
+According to in 2009 DNA analysis there is one Parent-offspring relationship to the variety Prunelard, The variety was first mentioned in 1783 and was earlier in Southwest France widespread.
+The medium-ripening high-yielding vine produces light-colored, simple red wines, which are mainly used as a blend partner.
+She is in the wines of Fronton and Cotes du Tarn respectively.
 Gaillac contain.
-In the 1960s, only 2,500 hectares, in 2010 but only 44 hectares of vineyards were recorded.
+In the 1960s, 2,500 hectares were recorded, but in 2010 only 44 hectares were planted.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012